 Yellowroot or turmeric (turmeric in English) is a curious herb.

-A study conducted in 2012 at the Herbin medical university in China showed that patients diagnosed with type II diabetes who were given a dose of 300 mg of turmeric root per day for a period of 3 months had significantly greater drops of insulin resistance and hemoglobin A1C in their blood glucose levels than other people who'd taken a placebo.
+A study conducted in 2012 at the Herbin medical university in China showed that patients diagnosed with type II diabetes who were given a dose of 300 mg of turmeric root per day for a period of 3 months had significantly greater drops of insulin resistance and hemoglobin A1C in their blood glucose levels than other people who had taken a placebo.

 2. Cayenne

 In the 2006 edition of the American Journal of Clinical Nutrition, a study was published that showed that a remarkable drop in blood sugar levels can occur some 20 to 120 minutes after eating a meal with cayenne pepper.
-And there was even more news: most participants in the study were able to record a remarkable drop in their blood insulin levels, especially those who'd eaten food rich in cayenne over a 30-day period prior to the test.
+And there was even more news: most participants in the study were able to record a remarkable drop in their blood insulin levels, especially those who had eaten food rich in cayenne over a 30-day period prior to the test.

 These results led the researchers to conclude that cayenne can improve the tissues’ sensitivity to insulin, eventually leading to a reduction in blood sugar levels.
 Cayenne pepper is usually consumed most in its natural state.
 But there is good news because this herb retains its active ingredients in powder and in a ground state.